 - Controlling operating costs

-A debt collection agency adopts a diplomatic approach to attempt to preserve the relationship with your client.
-They have various tools and tricks to get the account settled, after all that is what they do all day long.
+A debt collection agency will attempt to understand the root cause of debt and try to find solutions that may include getting paid in installments.
+They will always adopt a diplomatic approach to attempt to preserve the relationship with your client.
+They have various tools and tricks to get the account settled; after all, that is what they do all day long.

-For Commercial Collections, the contingency fees is usually between 25% to 40% depending on the outstanding debt.
-For Consumer collections, a collection agency will typically send low cost collection letters, before switching over to contingency collections which has a 40% recovery fees.
+For Commercial Collections, the contingency fee is usually between 25% to 40% depending on the outstanding debt.
+For Consumer collections, a collection agency will typically send low-cost collection letters, before switching over to contingency collections that costs 40% of the amount recovered.

 The biggest mistake trucking companies make is to wait longer for the payment, hoping that they will magically get paid.
 The fact is if a client has not paid for 90 days, the likelihood of them paying goes down substantially.